hl-repos/nxlog/README.md

 Windows Event Exports:

-OS Event Logs
+* OS Event Logs
-SysMon 5.x and 6.x Events
+* SysMon 5.x and 6.x Events
-Windows Firewall Events
+* Windows Firewall Events
-Microsoft IIS Events
+* Microsoft IIS Events

+By default these configurations JSON-format each event and use UDP transport outputs.